Russ Harvey Consulting - Computer and Internet Services

 Check Point blog

-With your email address, they can send their advertising right to your inbox.
+If they know your email address, they can send their advertising right to your inbox.

 Loyalty Cards